Route Providers

 Ferrostar includes support for the following APIs out of the box.

-As a bundled provider, FerrostarCore
+As a bundled provider, FerrostarCore in the platform layer exposes

-convenience initializers which automatically configure the RouteAdapter
+convenience initializers which automatically configure the RouteAdapter.

 If you’re rolling your own integration or curious about implementation details,

-the relevant Rust type is ValhallaHttpRequestGenerator
+the relevant Rust type is ValhallaHttpRequestGenerator.

-You can construct an instance of ValhallaHttpRequestGenerator
+You can construct an instance of ValhallaHttpRequestGenerator directly

 (if you’re using Rust for your application)